HomeArticlesThe Psychology of Paying Off Debt: Why It Feels Hard

 The following is a composite example based on common debt payoff counseling patterns — not an account of a specific individual.

 Consider a warehouse supervisor in his late 30s earning $54,000 a year with $29,000 in credit card debt across four cards.
-He had quit two previous debt payoff plans — one using an app, one with a financial coach — and came to counseling in 2020 ready to try again.
+He had quit two previous debt payoff plans — one using an app, one with a financial coach — and came to counseling ready to try again.

 When asked why he quit both times, he gave the same answer each time: “It just stopped feeling like it was working.”